makerdao/mips/MIP28/mip28.md

 ---

 ### MIP28c2: Operational Support Facilitator Role and Responsibilities
-The Operational Support domain will focus on three sectors, ideally with a Operational Support Facilitator focusing in each area.
+The Operational Support domain will focus on three sectors, ideally with a Operational Support Facilitator in each specialization.

 * General Operations
 * Cross-Domain Coordination